 How to remove gloss and emulsion paint from clothes

 Whether you’re dealing with a gloss or emulsion paint stain on clothes, the most important thing to check is whether the paint is oil- or water-based.
-Many gloss paints are water-based, but this isn’t a guarantee.
-Water-based paints will usually wash out (or you can apply the same principle to them as you would to craft paint stains), but oil-based paint stains will require a little more work.
+Many gloss paints are water-based, but this isn’t always a guarantee.
+Water-based paints will usually wash out (or you can apply the same principle to them as you would to craft paint stains), but oil-based paint stains will require a little more work to get out.

 Start by checking the paint can, which should be able to provide specific instructions on how to remove paint stains caused by its contents.
 If it doesn’t, read on to find out how to remove paint stains from clothes: